-useNTermProt

-Logical indicating whether or not to treat proteomics evidence in the given mapping object as originating from N-terminal proteomics experiments.
+useNTermProt Logical indicating whether or not to treat proteomics evidence in the given mapping object as originating from N-terminal proteomics experiments.
 The mapping object must be built with N-terminal proteomics data.
-Default value is FALSE.
+Default value is verbose Logical indicating whether or not to display progress and status messages.